ICSourcery/Manifest/README.md

 $ repo sync

-THis is a work in progress
+THis is a work in progress it will not build